LeBron: Media disparity between Jones photo, Irving comments

 The photo accompanied a Washington Post story last month that was about Jones’ legacy as owner of the Dallas Cowboys, including how the team has never had a Black head coach.

-James has spoken often about the Cowboys since he identified as a fan of the team for years, but said he found it interesting that he wasn’t asked about the Jones photo.
+James has spoken often about the Cowboys – he was a fan of the team for years before saying in October on Instagram Live that he has switched allegiances – but said Wednesday that he found it interesting that he wasn’t asked about the Jones photo.

 Irving was suspended for an eventual eight games by the Brooklyn Nets earlier this season after the guard – a former teammate of James’ with the Cleveland Cavaliers – tweeted a link to a film containing antisemitic material.